Project-OpenBytes/portex/docs/source/schema/template_type.rst

       -  |  JSON
          |  string
       -  True
-      -  The actual type of the template.
+      -  The type of the template.

    -  -  ``declaration.<type-param>``
       -  `-`